samveen/pi4-cputempd/README.md

 # Checking The Output

-The service logs for the unit contain the teperature data.
+The service logs for the unit contain the temperature data.
 It can be seen with
 - `journalctl -u pi-cputempd`